Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Pros of Wearing Cotton for Exercise

-The soft feel of cotton makes it ideal for yoga clothes fabric or walks.
+The soft feel of cotton makes it ideal for yoga clothes or walks.
 It’s hypoallergenic fabric and soft to the skin.
-However, it’s likely your stylish choice, If you have skin perceptivity or disinclinations.
+If you have sensitive skin or allergies, cotton is likely your best choice.

 Cotton is also affordable.
 Many athletic fit cotton shirts offer comfort without spending a lot.
-It’s also found in many eco-friendly workout clothing options like organic cotton gym wear.
+New cotton tees feel stiff?
+Learn how to soften a t shirt naturally.

 Cons of Cotton in High-Intensity Workouts

-The biggest issue is sweat-soaked cotton drawbacks.
-Cotton holds moisture which produces discomfort and weight in clothing.
+The biggest issue is the sweat-soaked cotton drawbacks.
+Cotton holds moisture, which produces discomfort and weight in clothing.
+I wore a cotton tee during a HIIT session once, and by the end, it felt like I was wearing a soaked sponge.

 If you want to work out at high intensity, cotton will hold you back.
-The fabric stays wet, gets heavy, and may lead to disunion burn from fabric.
+The fabric stays wet, gets heavy, and may lead to chafing.

 Cotton vs. Polyester: Which Works Better in the Gym?